jian-he/ambari-vagrant/centos7.2/README.md

 ##### Page ``Customize Services``
 * In ``YARN -> Settings``, set `Node memory` and `Maximum Container Size (Memory)` to be larger or equal to `1024`
 ##### Page ``Choose Services``
-* Select services `HDFS`, `YARN + MapReduce2`, `ZooKeeper`.
+* Select services `HDFS`, `YARN + MapReduce2`, `ZooKeeper`, `Hbase`

 ##### Page `Assign Slaves and Clients`
 * Unselect `NFSGateway` as that is not required for testing.
-* Select `all` for NodeManager.
+* Select `all` for DataNode, NodeManager, RegionServer and HBase Client

 ### Configurations
-* After Ambari successfully installed HDP-3 cluster, set below configurations in YARN componen and restart all YARN services. `*` means Ambari has a different value set by default.
+* After Ambari successfully installed HDP-3 cluster, set below configurations in YARN component and restart all YARN services. `*` means Ambari has a different value set by default.
 You will need to add other new properties in the `Custom yarn-site` section.

      **yarn-site.xml**